Identifying Causal Structure in Dynamical Systems: Related Work

 \section{Related Work}

-This paper presents a novel technique for automatically identifying the causal structure of a dynamical system based on MMD statistical tests.
-In this section, we relate the contribution to the literature.
+To the best of our knowledge, no other algorithm seeks to identify the causal structure of a dynamical control system through experiments based on a suitable controllability notion.
+However, several works in causal inference aim to infer the causal structure of dynamical systems, and several methods in system identification seek to reduce the parameter space or identify structural properties of control systems.
+In this section, we discuss those works.

-\fakepar{Causal inference for dynamical systems} Causal inference in dynamical systems or time series has been studied in~\cite{demiralp2003searching,eichler2010graphical,moneta2011causal,malinsky2018causal} using vector autoregression, in~\cite{peters2013causal} based on structural equation models, in~\cite{entner2010causal}, using the fast causal inference algorithm~\cite{spirtes2000causation} and in~\cite{chu2008search} and~\cite{quinn2011estimating}, applying kernel mean embeddings and directed information, respectively.
-None of the mentioned references investigates experiment design.
-Instead, they aim at inferring the causal structure from given data.
+\fakepar{Causal inference for dynamical systems} Causal inference in dynamical systems or time series has been studied in \cite{demiralp2003searching,eichler2010graphical,moneta2011causal,malinsky2018causal} using vector autoregression, in \cite{peters2013causal} based on structural equation models, in \cite{entner2010causal}, using the fast causal inference algorithm \citep{spirtes2000causation}, and in \cite{salvi2021higher} and \cite{quinn2011estimating}, applying kernel mean embeddings and directed information, respectively.
+In~\cite{pfister2019learning}, the authors develop a procedure for learning the causal structure of kinetic systems.
+A more extensive overview of causal inference methods that can be applied to time-series data, with a particular focus on Earth system sciences, is provided in~\cite{runge2019inferring}.
+While all these methods make causal inference for dynamical systems, none of them investigates experimental design.
+Instead, they aim to infer the causal structure from observational data and, thus, need additional assumptions to arrive at statements about the causal structure.
+Dynamical systems, as considered in this work, can be actively influenced through a control input.
+Hence, we can design experiments and do not need to rely on the data being sufficiently rich.